Are personal trainer roles intriguing to you?

 Well, if you love fitness, motivating others, and helping others reach common goals, then you can be very successful in this field!

-The work environment is often positive, and there are many different places, including online, that you may find employment.
+The positive work environment offers you a nice way of life, and there many different places, including online, that you may find employment.

 Although there is no law stating that you must be certified to work, PLEASE get certified.
 There are so many fitness certification programs.